veerasaraha/spacex-project/README.md

 ## Libraries <br /> <a name='libraries'></a>

+React-Router-Dom - Used to navigate the user to requested page without loading the web browser.
 Axios - It used to fetch data from the server with ease.<br />
 Lodash - Used some util function from this library.<br />
 Moment - It helps to get a better version of Date.<br />